Megamjm/Comfyvn-ToolProject/docs/development/advisory_modding.md

 This sheet keeps studio contributors and modders aligned on advisory expectations, debug hooks, and the plugin surface exposed by the new scanner pipeline.
 You remain free to build any stories or assets you want—ComfyVN simply highlights risks so you can accept responsibility before you ship.

 ## Creative Freedom, Legal Responsibility
-- Acknowledge the liability gate once per install through **Studio → Settings → Advisory** or by calling `POST /api/policy/ack`.
+- Acknowledge the advisory disclaimer once per install through **Studio → Settings → Advisory** or by calling `POST /api/advisory/ack`.
 The acknowledgement records _who_ accepted the terms and when.
 - The advisory scanner never deletes content.
 Instead, it grades findings as `info`, `warn`, or `block`.
-You decide how to respond, but block-level issues must be cleared (or waived by policy owners) before exports succeed.
+You decide how to respond; block-level issues should be cleared or documented before you share builds, but the platform leaves the final decision to you.
-- CLI exports (`python scripts/export_bundle.py --project <id>`) surface warnings on stderr and exit with code `2` when blockers remain, ensuring automated pipelines halt until a human signs off.
+- CLI exports (`python scripts/export_bundle.py --project <id>`) surface warnings on stderr and include `warning_count` / `blocker_count` fields in the JSON output so automation can halt when policy owners require it.
 - Review provenance bundles: `provenance.json` includes scanner findings, making downstream distribution traceable back to the point where the user accepted responsibility.

 ## Scanner Plugin Surface